AdinaZekiAlHazzouri/RDD_Paper/README.md

 ## Overview of Steps and Application of Regression Discontinuity Analysis

 This repository contains a walkthrough of an RD application which is connected with our paper, "Regression Discontinuity Design in the Health and Medical Sciences: A Useful Tool in the Absence of Randomized Data."
-We include on this page the below enclosed documents:
+The below documents are provided in this repository:
 File Name | Description |
 --- | ---
 *Appendix Methods: RD Application, Methods and Results.docx* | This document contains the entire walkthrough of our application, including the steps for conducting an RD analysis, an overview of our application, embedded R code, and a summary of the output and results.